gmail storagestorage cleanupgmail filters

 Sender-Specific Cleanup

-Identify your biggest storage offenders:
+Pin down your biggest offenders:

 from:newsletter@company.com